Welcome to Nizhoni Ranch Gallery!

 Daisy Taugelchee (1911-1990) is considered to be the most famous of all Navajo Weavers, with a reign that lasted 50 years.
 Daisy set a standard of fine, smooth evenly spun wool woven into a superior quality textiles that was unmatched by any other weaver.
 She took first place at the ceremonial in 1944 and won consistently for the next 40 years. ...

-Very early Two Grey Hills Navajo rug.
+Two Grey Hills Navajo rug.
 This weaving was based on JB Moore Catalog plate XXXI.
 In the beginning, Two Grey Hills regional style area the weavers used the catalog as design ideas.
 The talented master weaver simplified the JB Moore plate to create a bold design statement.
-It was woven using hand carded, hand spun Churro wool, with ...
+It was woven using hand carded, hand spun Churro wool, with all natural...